yonigibbs/elm-i18next-gen/README.md

    for the current user.
 For example it could do this based on the user's locale by interrogating the [Accept-Language](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language) HTTP header.

-1. Update the Elm code to initialize your model with the translations from the flags, e.g.:
+1. Update your Elm code by creating a field in your model to store the translations, and initializing it with the data from the `flags`, e.g.:

    ```elm
    import I18Next